RobertFlexx/PowderCore-Engine/README.md

 PowderCore™ isn’t just about simulating physics — it’s about **emergent behavior** born from chaos.
 Every bug, every experiment, and every falling grain has a story.

-The funny part?
-PowderCore itself **was a bug**.
-It began as an unintended result of shared code between early sandbox prototypes, when a physics desync between the Rust and C# builds forced a rewrite into one shared core.
-That rewrite became the backbone of every edition today.
+It began as an ASCII image generator that accidentally simulated physics.
+The first physic was *water*.
+Later, rewriting it in **Rust** and **C#** to test the behavior confirmed that it wasn’t language-specific — it was the logic itself.
+That realization inspired the creation of multiple editions, each in a new language, exploring how the same system behaves under different runtimes.
+Eventually, the idea matured into **PowderCore**, a standalone engine anyone could import, extend, or build on.

-A physics bug accidentally turned into a **universal physics engine**.
+A happy accident turned into a cross-language experiment — and then into a **universal physics engine**.

 ---